moverlin/moverlin.github.io/index.md

 ---
 Hello and welcome to my personal web page!
 I am an electrical engineer, specifically in the area of power systems, who is interested in research and development (R&D) work.
 On this page, you will find a list of relevant publications, a gallery of hardware projects, my CV/resume.
 Please reach out via email (moverlin@gmail.com) if you would like to talk more!

-## Education
----
-* **Massachusetts Institute of Technology**, Cambridge, MA <br />
-  **PhD** in Electrical Engineering and Computer Science, **Sep.
-2021** <br />
-  Thesis: "Methods for Parameter Estimation with Devices in Microgrids"
-* **Massachusetts Institute of Technology**, Cambridge, MA <br />
-  **M.Eng.** in Electrical Engineering and Computer Science, **Sep.
-2017** <br />
-  Thesis: " Modular Real-Time Hardware-in-the-Loop Simulation Environment for Microgrids"
-* **Massachusetts Institute of Technology**, Cambridge, MA <br />
-  **B.S.** in Electrical Science and Engineering, **Jun.
-2013** <br />
-  Minor: Physics

-## Work Experience
----
-* **Martin Defense Group, Portland, ME** <br />
-  Autonomous Systems Scientist, Aug.
-2021 - Present <br />
-    *I work on a project funded by the Office of Naval Research (ONR) which seeks to understand the autonomous control of naval vessels.
-As part of this work, scaled-down digital twin models of naval vessels are modeled and simulated.
-Machine learning techniques are used as part of these digital twin models so that the digital twin's simulated waveforms show more agreement with the experiment's waveforms. <br />
-    *I am the principal investigator for a project funded by the National Aeronautics and Sace Administration (NASA) which seeks to understand fault recognition strategies in space habitats.

-* **MIT Lincoln Laboratory, Lexington, MA** <br />
-  Research Assistant, Sep.
-2017-Aug.
-2021.
-MIT Lincoln Laboratory, Energy Systems Group (47) <br />
-  *I work on a project funded by the Office of Naval Research (ONR) which seeks to understand the autonomous control of naval vessels.
-As part of this work, scaled-down digital twin models of naval vessels are modeled and simulated.
-Machine learning techniques are used as part of these digital twin models so that the digital twin's simulated waveforms show more agreement with the experiment's waveforms.
-  *I am the principal investigator for a project funded by the National Aeronautics and Sace Administration (NASA) which seeks to understand fault recognition strategies in space habitats.

 ## Header 2

 > This is a blockquote following a header.